Rent Concessions: What Multifamily Investors Need to Know

 - Clearly note all concession activity on your rent roll.

-If you liked examining the concession data and market fundamentals in Manhattan, then you should check out our 2Q 2016 Small Balance Multifamily Investment Trends reports.
+If you liked examining the concession data and market fundamentals in Manhattan, then you should check out our Small Multifamily Investment Trends reports.
 Produced in conjunction with Chandan Economics, this quarterly data book examines trends in cap rates, DSCRs, debt per dollar of NOI, LTVs and more.

 Baron’s Dictionary of Real Estate Terms, Seventh Edition.